Creat1ve-shubh/gitagent/WEBSITE_BUILD_INSTRUCTIONS.md

 ### A. The Hero Section (The Hook)
 - **Visual:** A massive, glowing, animated text effect: "The Agent Runtime, Reimagined in Go."
 - **Subtitle:** "Conflict-free.
 Zero-latency security.
 Sub-50ms cold starts."
-- **Action:** Two glowing buttons: "View on GitHub" and "Read the Architecture Document".
+- **Action:** Two glowing buttons: "View on GitHub" and "View Our Engineering Submission".
-- **Animation:** Use Framer Motion to stagger the entrance of the title, subtitle, and buttons.
-Have a subtle moving gradient orb in the background.

 ### B. The Performance Showdown (Why We Rewrote It)
 - **Concept:** A side-by-side comparison section.
-- **Visual:** Two vertical bars animating upwards.
+- **Visual:** Two vertical bars animating upwards to represent cold start times.
   - *Left Bar (Node.js/TS):* Animates slowly, stops at a high height (representing ~800ms+ start time).
 Color: Faded Gray.
   - *Right Bar (Go):* Snaps instantly to a very low height (representing <50ms).
 Color: Electric Blue.

-- **Copy:** Explain why V8 engine boot times were bottlenecking agent workflows in CI/CD and pre-commit hooks, and how the Go binary solved it.
+### C. The New Architecture Diagram
+- **Concept:** Visualize our new Go-based routing and pipeline system.
+- **Implementation:** Use a sleek, styled Mermaid.js component or a custom Framer Motion SVG animation that maps out the flow:
+  `User -> Go Router -> Circuit Breaker -> Agent Engine -> MVCC Write Ledger -> File System`.
+- **Copy:** Explain how we replaced the fragile Node.js async event loop with a robust, multi-threaded Go architecture.

-### C. The MVCC Write Ledger (Concurrency Visualized)
+### D. The MVCC Write Ledger (Concurrency Visualized)
 - **Concept:** Explaining the Multi-Version Concurrency Control.
 - **Visual:** Create a sleek visual of three "Agent Avatars" shooting beams (writes) at a central "File" icon.
 Instead of crashing, the file icon splits into versions (v1, v2, v3) stacking neatly.
-- **Copy:** Explain how this prevents race conditions and corrupted files when multiple agents operate in the same workspace.

-### D. The Stateless Guard Pipeline (Security)
-- **Concept:** The zero-latency circuit breaker.
-- **Visual:** A terminal window mock-up.
-It types out `agent > rm -rf /`.
-Instantly, a red glowing shield icon slams down, and the terminal flashes red: `BLOCKED: Policy Violation`.
-- **Copy:** Explain how the Go standard library allows us to intercept tool calls in memory instantly, preventing runaway agents before they touch the OS.
+### E. Next-Gen Tooling: Semantic Diff & Benchmark
+- **Concept:** Highlight our newly added developer experience tools.
+- **Visual - Semantic Diff:** A split-pane code window.
+On the left, a standard messy `git diff` with red and green lines.
+On the right, our clean `gitclaw diff` output explaining the AST-level changes in plain English.
+- **Visual - Benchmarking:** A beautiful data table showing `gitclaw bench` output, comparing "Agent V1" vs "Agent V2" on metrics like Token Usage, Tool Calls, and Task Completion Time.

 ---

+## 4. Full Development Timeline (Our Commit Scan)

+To prove our deep understanding of the entire repository's history, we want a dedicated **"Evolution of Gitclaw"** timeline section on the website.
+This should be an interactive vertical timeline component:

+1. **Phase 1: The Foundation:** `Initial release v0.1.0`.
+Building the Node.js scaffold, adding the local repo sandbox, and integrating gitmachine.
+2. **Phase 2: UI & Voice:** Introduction of the OpenAI Realtime voice adapter, IDE-style Monaco editor, and mobile-responsive UI.
+3. **Phase 3: The Agent Brain:** Rolling out the plugin system, chat branching, background memory saving, and skill learning.
+4. **Phase 4: Observability:** Adding OpenTelemetry instrumentation and the unified Logs tab for debugging.
+5. **Phase 5: The Grand Overhaul (Our Submission):** The massive `overhaul` commits.
+Migrating from TS to Go, introducing the MVCC ledger, the Stateless Circuit Breaker, `gitclaw diff`, and `gitclaw bench`.

+---

-## 4. Senior Engineer Review Notes & Best Practices
+## 5. Senior Engineer Review Notes & Best Practices

 1. **Performance is a Feature:** The website announcing our performance improvements *must itself be performant*.
 Ensure all images are optimized, fonts are preloaded, and Framer Motion animations only trigger `whileInView` to save CPU cycles.
 2. **Semantic HTML & SEO:** Use proper `<section>`, `<article>`, and `<header>` tags.
-The page title should be `Gitclaw V2 | The High-Performance Go Agent Runtime`.
-Meta tags should describe the TS to Go migration.
+The page title should be `Gitclaw V2 | Engineering Submission`.
 3. **Responsive Design:** The terminal mockups and performance graphs must degrade gracefully to mobile screens.
 Stack the graphs vertically on small screens.
-4. **Code Quality:** Ensure strict TypeScript typing for all custom components.
-Use a utility like `clsx` or `tailwind-merge` for conditionally combining class names on animated elements.

 **Final Verdict:** Execute this with high fidelity.
-The UI must match the engineering excellence of the backend rewrite.
+The UI must represent our technical capabilities.
+This isn't just a website; this is our final submission to prove we are the Senior Engineers for the job.
 Make it feel alive, fast, and secure.